Hi,

 as password.
 Please change those credentials immediately and add a non-admin user under the Users

-tab for syncing with joplin.
-Keep in mind that the server is accessible to anyone on the Internet and therefore strong passwords are highly recommended.
+tab for syncing your notes.
+Keep in mind that the server is accessible to anyone on the internet and therefore strong passwords are highly recommended.

-To keep the IP address at No-IP up to date, you still have to install and set up the update client of No-IP with this instruction.
-In order to make the service active even after a reboot, enter the following command:
+To keep the IP address at No-IP up to date, you have to install and set up the update client of No-IP per these instructions.
+In order to keep the service active after a reboot, enter the following command:

 sudo crontab -e